RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 print(f"Local Scope: {timeit(test_list_local, number=repeats):.5f}ms")
 ```

-This is only a trivial example, but local scope is about 20% faster than global scope!
+This is only a trivial example, whereby `N` has been copied to the local scope `N_local`, but local scope is about 20% faster than global scope!

 ```output
 Global Scope: 0.06416ms